Here are five things not to do with your author website.

 If you focus on your readers they will love you.

-If the goal of your website is to stroke your own narcissism then it will never succeed.
+If the goal of your website is to stroke your own ego, then it will never succeed.

 Many authors get a friend or relative to build their website.
-In all of the consultations I have done at writers conferences I have yet to hear an author who is happy with this arrangement.
+In all of the consultations I have done at writers conferences, I have yet to meet an author who is happy with this arrangement.
+Why?
+Because your friend offered to do a one time favor for you when what you really need is ongoing support.
 The exception to this rule is when the web guy is also the husband.
 I have seen that work.

-The story is usually the same.
-Your brother in law has some fancy website software and promises to keep it up to date.
-The problem is your brother in law has no idea how often you want to update the website.
-Since its a free project it becomes a low priority and the author spends years frustrated about her “free” website.
+The story is usually the same: Your brother-in-law has some fancy website software and promises to keep it up to date.
+The problem is, your brother in law has no idea how often you want to update the website.
+Since it’s a free project, it becomes a low priority and the author spends years frustrated about her “free” website.
+This puts a strain on the relationship.
+Often the cost of a free website is a relationship.

 Website Mistake #4 – Building it Yourself